alialkhatib/alialkhatib.github.io/index.md

 <div class="col" markdown="1">

-I think and write about power and technology.
+I write and work around issues of power and technology.
 You can see some of my work on the [research][] page, or see what I'm thinking about more currently on my [blog][].

 I was interim Director for the Center for Applied Data Ethics at the University of San Francisco.

-Before that, I studied Computer Science at Stanford while pursuing a PhD, where I worked with [Michael Bernstein][msb].
+Before that, I spent some time at Stanford studying Computer Science.

 I earned a BA in Anthropology & a BS in Informatics, specializing in human-computer interaction, both from UC Irvine in 2014.
-I wrote an honors thesis on the culture of [Quantified Self][qsthesis] while I worked with [Tom Boellstorff][boellstorff].

 <a rel="me" href="https://masto.al2.in/@ali"></a>